ddovla/cxjs-home-expenses-app-tutorial/tutorial/introduction.md

     * Columns
     * Legend

-The app was made using Cx material theme and out of the box components, with minimum effort, but enogh to explore styling workflow.
+The app was made using Cx material theme and out of the box components, with minimum effort, but enough to explore styling workflow.

 Here are a couple of screenshots of our finished app with descriptions.